How to manage insomnia during pregnancy?

 Does insomnia stop after childbirth?

 While insomnia during pregnancy is fairly common, it can also persist even after childbirth.
-The first, and most obvious, reason for this is multiple awakenings to breastfeed or bottle-feed the baby.
+The first, and most obvious, reason for this is multiple awakenings for breastfeeding or bottle-feeding.
 Several studies show that insomnia after childbirth can also be a sign of post-partum depression: keep a close eye on this after baby's arrival!

-They can be alleviated in a number of ways, whether through a medicinal solution (e.g. Donormyl®), natural solutions (aromatherapy, homeopathy) or through habits that can be incorporated into daily life to help restore healthy, restorative sleep (a well-balanced diet spread throughout the day, naps in the early afternoon, gentle physical activity, etc.).
+Insomnia can be alleviated in a number of ways, whether through medication (e.g. Donormyl®), natural remedies (aromatherapy, homeopathy) or by adopting daily habits to help you get back to a healthy, restorative sleep pattern (a well-balanced diet, naps in the early afternoon, gentle physical activity, etc.).
 If necessary, consult a doctor for advice.

 When is insomnia most common during pregnancy?

-Although the quality of sleep varies from one woman to another, it seems that insomnia is more frequent in early pregnancy (due to vomiting and hormonal fluctuations) and late pregnancy (due to physical changes, gastro-oesophageal reflux and the stress of childbirth).
+Although the quality of sleep varies from one woman to another, it would seem that insomnia is more frequent at the beginning of pregnancy (due to vomiting and hormonal fluctuations) and at the end (due to physical changes, gastro-oesophageal reflux and the stress of childbirth).

 Is insomnia a sign of pregnancy?